cap-js-community/event-queue/docs/configure-event/index.md

 The current implementation of config does not persistently store the information.
 This means that the block/unblock list is only available until the next restart of the application.
 If you want this information to be persistent, it is recommended to use the callback API.
 This allows for accessing persistent information.

+# Delete Processed Events

+The parameter `deleteFinishedEventsAfterDays` defines the number of days after which processed events are automatically deleted from the system, regardless of their processing status.
+Here, "processed" refers to events that have been processed, whether successfully or unsuccessfully.
+If this parameter is set to 0, it indicates that processed events will not be deleted from the database table.

+From a technical standpoint, the event queue utilizes its own periodic event to conduct a daily check for events that are eligible for deletion.